isabella232/experience-manager-brand-portal.zh-Hant/help/using/brand-portal-asset-sourcing.md

 ---
-title: 品牌入口網站中的資產採購
+title: Asset Sourcing in Brand Portal
-seo-title: 品牌入口網站中的資產採購
+seo-title: Asset Sourcing in Brand Portal
-description: 深入瞭解Adobe Experience Manager Assets品牌入口網站中發佈的資產來源補充功能。
+description: Get an insight into the asset sourcing feature released in the Adobe Experience Manager Assets Brand Portal.
-seo-description: 深入瞭解Adobe Experience Manager Assets品牌入口網站中發佈的資產來源補充功能。
+seo-description: Get an insight into the asset sourcing feature released in the Adobe Experience Manager Assets Brand Portal.
 uuid: null
 content-type: reference
 contentOwner: Vishabh Gupta